emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

               negate: bool                # optional; default is false
               # It is invalid to specify both "value" and "valueRegex".
               value: "string"             # optional; default is any non-empty string
-              valueRegex: "regex-string"  # optional; default is any non-empty string
+              valueRegex: "regex"         # optional; default is any non-empty string
-            onDeny: "enum-string"       # optional; default is "break"
+            onDeny: "enum"              # optional; default is "break"
-            onAllow: "enum-string"      # optional; default is "continue"
+            onAllow: "enum"             # optional; default is "continue"
             arguments: DEPENDS          # optional
 ```